daviddavis/katello.org/docs/developer_guide/upgrade_pulp.md

       Occasionally other dependencies (such as these https://github.com/pulp/pulp/tree/master/deps) are needed.
-      If you kept track of what was updated as part of your upgrade and you noticed any new deps pulled in from the pulp repositories, tag those in now.
+      If you kept track of what was updated as part of your upgrade and you noticed any new deps pulled in from the Pulp repositories, tag those in now.
      * In order for the client repo to be populated properly, tag the new pulp-rpm package into the following tags:
       * katello-nightly-rhel6
       * katello-nightly-rhel7